egustafson/picasso-hello-java/DEPLOY-Picasso.md

 --------

-Instrumentation of a Stackato Java application with AppPulse Trace is done by taking a specialized bundle (*.zip*), provided when the application is registered with AppPulse, and adding it to the deployment bundle sent to Stackato (*.war*).
+Instrumentation of a Stackato Java application with AppPulse Trace is done by taking a specialized bundle (`.zip`), provided when the application is registered with AppPulse, and adding it to the deployment bundle sent to Stackato (`.war`).
 The six step process is summarized as follows:

 1. Log into AppPulse Trace in the appropriate environment.
 2. Register a new application in AppPulse Trace.
-3. Download the agent bundle (*.zip*) provided by AppPulse Trace during application registration.
+3. Download the agent bundle (`.zip`) provided by AppPulse Trace during application registration.
 4. Place the expanded agent bundle (unzipped) in the application's project directory.
-Ensure the agent files are included in the final WAR during the projects build process.  (*mvn package*)
+Ensure the agent files are included in the final WAR during the projects build process.  (`mvn package`)
 5. Modify the Stackato deployment descriptor, ([*manifest.yml*](https://docs.stackato.com/user/deploy/manifestyml.html "manifest.yml")) to configure AppPulse in the application DEA ([Droplet Execution Engine](http://docs.stackato.com/admin/reference/architecture.html#droplet-execution-agents "DEA")).
-6. Build (*package*) the WAR and push to the Stackato server.
+6. Build (`mvn package`) the WAR and push to the Stackato server.

 Detailed Instructions